strimzi/proposals/058-zk-kraft-migration.md

 It means that the user environment should be sized to host more nodes running in parallel, because during the migration process both ZooKeeper nodes and KRaft controllers will be running.
 The end of the migration will involve shutting down the ZooKeeper nodes reducing the resources consumption.

-Afterwards the migration, the users should be also able to migrate to use combined nodes for an additional reduction of resources, which is anyway out of the scope for this proposal.
+After the migration, the users should be also able to migrate to use combined nodes for an additional reduction of resources, but that is out of the scope for this proposal.

 ## Motivation